What is Externality of Production?

 - Extensive use of chemical fertilizers and pesticides in farming may cause health problems for many people.

-- Deforestation in the Amazon rainforest by a furniture manufacturer harms the indigenous community, leads to global warming, and upsets the ecosystem of the forest.
+- Deforestation in the Amazon rainforest by a furniture manufacturer harms the indigenous community, leads to a loss of carbon consuming forests and global warming, and upsets the ecosystem of the forest.

-- Burning of coal in railway engines in the past deteriorated the air quality.
+- Burning of coal in railway engines in the past deteriorated the air quality, and made many people sick.

-- Release of industrial effluents into water bodies imposes a huge cost on society in multiple ways.
+- Release of industrial effluents into water bodies imposes a huge cost on society in multiple ways, such as toxins in seafood and loss of fish diversity.

 Views of Economists on Production Externalities